2023 Target Pride Month merchandise backlash: Response

 On June 10, 2023, several bomb threats were made against Target in multiple states by an individual who accused Target of having "betrayed the LGBT community", causing several evacuations.
 Police did not find any suspicious or harmful items, but are working with the FBI to try to identify the senders.
 The police have not identified who was behind the threats.

 On June 16, 2023, a coalition of 15 state Attorneys General led by Massachusetts Attorney General Andrea Joy Campbell and Minnesota Attorney General Keith Ellison and co-signed by AGs from Arizona, California, Connecticut, Delaware, the District of Columbia, Illinois, Maine, Nevada, New Jersey, New York, Rhode Island, Vermont, and Washington State, expressed their resolute and unequivocal support for the LGBTQIA+ community.
 They supported Target in reporting all threats and vandalism committed against their Pride displays to law enforcement.
 They also requested that Target return the removed merchandise back to stores.

 On July 5, 2023, a coalition of 7 Republican state Attorneys General led by Indiana Attorney General Todd Rokita, and joined by the attorneys general of Arkansas, Idaho, Kentucky, Mississippi, Missouri, and South Carolina, sent a letter to Target warning that marketing of materials featured in the Pride campaigns to children could run afoul of their states' child protection and obscenity laws.

 On August 18, 2023, Target's chief growth officer Christina Hennington commented on the decline in sales during a conference call with analysts, stating that "The reaction is a signal for us to pause, adapt and learn so that our future approach to these moments balances celebration, inclusivity and broad-based appeal."
 The statement was made after Target revealed that its Q2 sales had declined by more than 5%.
 Target's e-commerce sales fell more than 10% in the same quarter.

-Aftermath
+Effects and aftermath

+Coming right on the heels of the Bud Light boycott, Deseret News wrote after the Target controversy: "Conservatives have been struggling to find a foothold against corporate wokeism, the injection of politics and social issues into business.
+But the past two months seem to suggest the tide is turning — dramatically."
+Both events led to a muted Pride Month that year, intensifying further in 2024, as brands and companies increasingly backed out of Pride sponsorships and open support.

-In 2025, the newly appointed attorney general, of Florida James Uthmeier announced a lawsuit against Target stemming from the Pride Month backlash.
+In 2025, the newly appointed Attorney General of Florida James Uthmeier filed a lawsuit against Target stemming from the Pride Month backlash.
 The suit claims that Target "misled investors", resulting in monetary loss.